Online matching games in bipartite expanders and applications: Introduction

+-- fast matching time (ideally, the algorithm should be ``local," i.e., it should inspect only the neighborhoods of a few left nodes).

+Therefore, an important open question implicitly formulated in~\cite{fel-fri-pip:j:networks} is to find graphs that achieve the above 3 objectives.
+We come close to this goal.

-We present a solution: We show that a graph with expansion factor equal to a large fraction of the left degree\footnote{Such graphs are called \emph{lossless expanders}.
-More precisely, a lossless expander is a graph that has $(1-\eps)D$ expansion up to $K$.} has fast dynamic matching with small load.
+We show that a graph with expansion factor equal to a large fraction of the left degree (i.e., a lossless expander) has polynomial-time online matching and, moreover, if we allow small load, it has logarithmic time online matching. \begin{proposition} If a graph with $N$ left elements and left degree $D$ has $(\tfrac 2 3 D + 2)$-expansion up to~$K$, then it has online matching up to~$K$ and each match of the strategy is computed in time~$\poly(N)$. \end{proposition}

-\begin{theorem} If a graph with $N$ left elements and left degree $D$ has $(\tfrac 2 3 D + 2)$-expansion up to $K$, then it has dynamic matching up to $K$ with load $O(\log N)$.
-Moreover, there exists a data structure that uses $O(D \log N)$ time to process each retraction and compute each match. \end{theorem}
+\begin{theorem} If a graph with $N$ left elements and left degree $D$ has $(\tfrac 2 3 D + 2)$-expansion up to~$K$, then it has online matching up to~$K$ with load $O(\log N)$, and the matching strategy requires $O(D \log N)$ amount of computation to compute each match and process each retraction.\footnote{ The runtimes are expressed assuming the Word RAM model with cell size = 1 bit.
+If the cell size is $\Theta(\log N)$, which is common in the graph algorithms literature, then the runtime for each match is $O(D)$. } \end{theorem}

+The algorithms receive the game state in the most natural way, see the first paragraphs of section~\ref{sec:matchpolytime} and the definition in \cref{sec:fastMatch} below for details.
+The algorithms use a datastructure to store information for faster computation of future matches.
+The load $\ell = O(\log N)$ can be reduced to $1$, by making $\ell$ clones of the right side connected to the left side as in the original graph.
+This yields a graph in which the left degree and the right size increase only by a factor of $\ell$ and the runtime remains $O(\text{(left-degree)}\cdot \log N)$.

-The running time for computing a match is double-exponentially faster than in~\cite{fel-fri-pip:j:networks}.
-Combined with known explicit constructions of lossless expanders, we obtain graphs with dynamic matching up to $K$ in time $\quasipoly(\log N)$ on graphs of right size $K \quasipoly(\log N)$.
+In~\cref{th:DynamicMatching}, the running time for computing a match is double exponentially faster than in~\cite{fel-fri-pip:j:networks}.
+There exist non-explicit constructions of lossless expanders (see~\cref{lem:non-explicitexpander}) in which the right size is $O(K\log N)$ and the number of edges is $O(N\log N)$.
+Hence, the 3 objectives (the right size, number of edges, and matching time) are simultaneously optimal up to a $O(\log N)$ factor.
+Known explicit constructions of lossless expanders (see theorem~\ref{th:explicitexpander}) provide graphs with online matching in which the right size, number of edges, and matching time are optimal up to $\quasipoly(\log N)$.

-The proof consists in interleaving in a certain way two algorithms with complementary properties.
-The first one does matching assignments/retractions very fast, but for a restricted game (called dynamic matching with $T$-expiration) in which each edge in the matching is required to be retracted within the next $T$ rounds after the round when it is made.
-The second one works for the general game, but is slower, having runtime $\poly (N)$.
-The presentation of the polynomial time dynamic matching (with load 1) is self contained and given in proposition~\ref{prop:poly_time_matching}.

-\Cref{table-summary} summarizes various Hall-type results which state that a certain expansion property implies a certain type of matching.
+These results add a new entry to the list of wonderful properties of lossless expanders (for an overview, see~\cite[Chapter 10]{hoo-lin-wig:j:expander} or~\cite[section 1.3]{cap-rei-vad-wig:c:conductors}).
+The power of the main theorem and of various related online matching games that are used in its proof will be illustrated in 3 applications below.